 The land that would become the State of Nebraska, was part of the Louisiana Purchase, bought from France in 1803.
 The U.S. paid a total $15 million for 828,000 square miles, which basically doubled the size of the United States.
 President Thomas Jefferson soon organized an expedition to explore the new territory with the Lewis and Clark Expedition from May 1804 to September 1806.

 Missouri Compromise of 1820

 The question of slavery was a long standing issue in the United States, which divided the country even in the early 1800’s.
 With the Missouri Compromise of 1820, Congress agreed that future territories north of 36 degrees, 30 minutes latitude would be admitted as free territories and states, and land south of this line would be open to slavery.
 One exception to this was that Missouri would be admitted as a slave state (1821) and Maine would be admitted as a free state (1820).
 This would maintain the balance of free and slave states in Congress.

 Kansas-Nebraska Act of 1854

 The next big event for Nebraska was the passage of the Kansas-Nebraska Act of 1854.
 Congress was dead locked on the issue of expanding slavery into the western territories.
-The Missouri Compromise of 1820 had maintain a balance in the US Senate of an equal number of senators from free and slave states for over 30 years.
+The Missouri Compromise of 1820 had maintained a balance in the US Senate of an equal number of senators from free and slave states for over 30 years.
 The future territories of Kansas and Nebraska would upset that balance because both should be admitted as free territories, since they were north of 36 degrees, 30 minutes latitude set in the Missouri Compromise of 1820.
 No solution could be reached until Senator Steven Douglas of Illinois proposed to let the people of those territories decide the issue by popular vote (also called popular sovereignty).
 This was passed in 1854.
 This opened up old wounds and could allow any future territory or state to come into the Union as a slave state.